-Debt collectors are legally obligated to follow certain rules when it comes to collecting debt, and there are ways you can handle outstanding debt from the original creditor or a third-party company collecting on their behalf.
-Make sure you know your rights and how to handle debt collectors if they contact you.
+Debt collectors are legally obligated to follow certain rules when it comes to collecting debt, so make sure you know your rights and how to handle debt collectors if they contact you.
+There are ways you can handle outstanding debt from your original creditor or a third-party company collecting on its behalf.

 How debt collectors get your information

 If a company you’ve never heard of is contacting you to pay a debt, you might not think it’s yours.
-But consider that the company that’s contacting you isn’t necessarily the company you had an original debt with.
-It could’ve gotten your address or phone number from a few different places, like the original creditor, your credit report or an internet search.
+But consider that the company that’s contacting you isn’t necessarily the company you originally had a debt with.
+It could’ve gotten your address or phone number from a few places, such as the original creditor, your credit report or an internet search.

-If a debt collector got your information from the original creditor, they’ll have your personal details, like where you live, the amount owed and the company you originally owed money to.
+If a debt collector got your information from the original creditor, they’ll have your personal details, such as where you live, the amount owed and the company you originally owed money to.
 If you’re dealing with legitimate debt collectors, they should have no problem sharing information related to your debt.

-If you’re dealing with a third-party debt collector, there are a few steps you can take to handle the situation.
+If you’re dealing with a third-party debt collector, there are five things you can do to handle the situation.

-- Get it in writing.
-Legitimate debt collectors are required to send you a letter in the mail detailing your outstanding debt, like who the original creditor is and how much you owe.
+Legitimate debt collectors are required to send you a letter in the mail detailing your outstanding debt, such as who the original creditor is and how much you owe.
 You should also get information about how to dispute the debt, which can come in handy if the debt in question isn’t yours.

-- Try settling or negotiating.
-After you’ve received your letter and can verify that the debt is yours, see if the debt collector will settle for a portion of the cost if you pay upfront.
+After you’ve received your letter and can verify that the debt is yours, see if the debt collector will settle for a portion of the cost if you pay up front.
 If they still want the full amount due, ask if you can set up a payment plan.

 Understand your rights when dealing with debt collectors

 Legitimate debt collectors exist, so it’s important to make sure that you can tell when they’re real and when they’re fake.
 You have rights when dealing with debt collectors.
-Debt collectors must abide by the following rules:
+They must abide by the following rules:

 - They have restricted contact.
 Debt collectors are only allowed to call you between 8 a.m. and 9 p.m., and they’re not allowed to call you at work.
 If you get a call outside of these hours, you might be dealing with a debt collection scam.